I paid my kids $100 to read “The Subtle Art of Not Giving a F*ck”

 - It’s the antidote to the coddling, let’s-all-feel-good mindset which infected the generation my kids grew up in.
 It trashes the concept of gold medals for showing up.

-Main points of the book:
+A few points from the book:

 - We only have so many F*cks to give.
 Choose wisely.